Dedication of the Regina Saskatchewan Temple

 On Nov.
 14, 1999, President Boyd K. Packer, acting president of the Quorum of the Twelve Apostles, dedicated the Regina Saskatchewan Temple at a place seen by some members as a “forgotten place on the Canadian prairie.”
 There were 2,020 members who attended the three dedicatory sessions.

 Initially, Church President Gordon B. Hinckley was scheduled to dedicate the Regina temple on Saturday, Nov.
-13, 1999, and the Halifax temple in Nova Scotia, Canada, on Sunday, Nov.
+13, 1999, and the Halifax Nova Scotia Temple on Sunday, Nov.
 14, 1999.
 Due to difficulties with his flight, President Hinckley could not leave on Friday, causing him to arrive in Halifax on Saturday.
 Instead, President Packer was assigned to dedicate the Regina temple while President Hinckley dedicated the Halifax temple.
 Both temples were dedicated on Sunday, Nov.
 14, marking the first time in Church history that two houses of the Lord were dedicated on the same day.

 In his dedicatory prayer, President Packer blessed the temple to “remain strong and that it may stand against the forces of nature” and that God could “safeguard it from any act of vandalism or evil of any kind.”